 A Textile Journey

-In later years, alongside my professional life I dabbled with various creative activities – drawing classes, life painting classes, silk painting, batik, mosaic etc. It wasn’t until I started on City and Guilds Stitched Textiles courses that these apparently diverse interests finally found a focus.
-In 1999 I went on a City and Guilds Textile Decoration course at Northbrook College, taught by Kim Thittichai.
-I marvelled at the work by the Stitched Textiles students who exhibited alongside us, but I worried that I didn’t have the necessary skill to join the course.
-Once I enrolled on ‘Part 1’, with tutor Sue Munday, I realised that the ‘missing’ embroidery and design skills that I had worried about were in fact the main substance of the course, and my enthusiasm for stitched textiles really took off.
+In later years, alongside my professional life, I dabbled with various creative activities – drawing classes, life painting classes, silk painting, batik, mosaic etc. It wasn’t until I started on City and Guilds Stitched Textiles courses that these apparently diverse interests finally found a focus.
+In 1999 I went on a one-year City and Guilds Textile Decoration course at Northbrook College, taught by Kim Thittichai.
+We exhibited alongside the C&G Stitched Textile students, and I signed up for the two-year ‘Part One’ course there and then.
+This was when my enthusiasm for stitched textiles really started to take off.